neondatabase/website/content/docs/guides/logical-replication-guide.md

 <a href="/docs/guides/logical-replication-neon-to-neon" title="Neon to Neon" description="Replicate data from Neon to Neon" icon="neon"></a>

-<a href="/docs/guides/logical-replication-postgres" title="Postgres" description="Replicate data from PostgreSQL to Neon" icon="postgresql"></a>
+<a href="/docs/guides/logical-replication-postgres-to-neon" title="PostgreSQL to Neon" description="Replicate data from PostgreSQL to Neon" icon="postgresql"></a>

 <a href="/docs/guides/sequin" title="Sequin" description="Stream data from platforms like Stripe, Linear, and GitHub to Neon" icon="sequin"></a>